Karandevgan452/-Ecommerce-Follow-Along/README.md

 - Updated the **README.md** file with milestone progress.
 - Committed and pushed changes to the **GitHub repository**.

+## 🏆 Milestone 22: Storing User Address in Database
+- Implemented a **backend endpoint** to receive address data from the frontend form.
+- Stored the received address inside the **user's profile in the database**.
+- Address data is now **added to the address array** inside the user collection.
+- Ensured proper **request validation and error handling** for robustness.
+- Updated the **README.md** file with milestone progress.
+- Committed and pushed changes to the **GitHub repository**.

 # 🤮 Why Encrypt Passwords?